 In spite of my knowledge, I felt compassion for the poor teachers and the other students who were more “normal” and deserved more education than entertainment.
 I told my son that if he made the teacher cry one more time, I would withdraw him from school, he could kiss public school good-bye, and I would home school him until he became tame.
 He did, I did; he did, and I did.
 After five years of home schooling, that same Bad Boy was back in school, a star basketball player, and a stellar human being—and he remains a stellar human being to this very day.

 Would Bad Boy’s ultimate outcome have been different had he been labeled and medicated, and retained by the public schools?
 Maybe, maybe not.
 There’s enough love and light in this family that handicaps of mis-labeling would probably be overcome later, but not without great cost.
-I know, because I’ve made what I now consider to be gigantic parenting mistakes that have taken years to undo.
+I know, because I’ve made what I now consider to be parenting mistakes that have taken years to undo.
 I’m not talking down to other parents from an ivory tower, here.

 I also certainly do not think that home schooling is the answer for everyone; but I do think that parents ought to approach labeling a child for life with the greatest caution.
-Being labeled can be a crippler that later takes much work to overcome, and it seems more effective to avoid labeling altogether, when the label is unwarranted.
+Being labeled can be a crippler that later takes much work to overcome, and it seems more effective to avoid labeling altogether when possible.
 I’ve been privileged to help some adults re-frame their differentness with labels that are more useful than “learning disabled” and “reading disabled,” and “low-average IQ” and “ADHD” and a variety of other labels that usually only helped teachers and adults to cope with a child’s differences.